ajdaniel/ajdaniel.github.io/about.md

 ### My Skills and experiences

 I specialise in front-end development, using React and Angular, using modern ES6+ with Flow or Typescript, using Redux and/or GraphQL, connecting to databases like Cloudant (CouchDB) or Mongo.
 I deploy using Kubernetes and Cloud Foundry onto IBM Cloud (formerly Bluemix).
-I have worked in small and large teams, locally and accross the world.
+I have worked in small and large teams, locally and across the world.
 I love learning and teaching all technologies.

 I love bringing code and AI to young minds through [Code Club](https://codeclub.org/) and [Machine Learning for kids](https://machinelearningforkids.co.uk), or corporate events like IBM Call for Code.